-The Texas Prison Museum offers an intriguing glimpse into the lives of the state's least-loved citizens.
-The museum features numerous exhibits detailing the history of the Texas prison system, both from the point of view of the inmates as well as the men and women who worked within the prison walls.
+The Texas Prison Museum offers an intriguing glimpse into the lives of the state's imprisoned citizens.
+The museum features numerous exhibits detailing the history of the Texas prison system, featuring a look inside the operations behind the fences and walls.

 Huntsville's prison museum is frequented by a cross-section of the public, ranging from grade-school students on field trips, to tourists from around the world.
-Since moving to the new museum building in 2002 the number of visitors has risen each year.
+Since moving to the permanent museum building in 2002 the number of visitors has risen to about 32,000 per year.

-The Texas Prison Museum, in existence since 1989, is a non-profit charitable corporation, overseen by a board of trustees.
-Staffing consists of one full-time employee, part-time personnel, and several dedicated volunteers.
+The Texas Prison Museum, in existence since 1989, is a non-profit business, overseen by a board of trustees.
+Staffing consists of one full-time employee, several part-time personnel, and some dedicated volunteers.
 The museum depends on your support.
 You can help by becoming a patron.

 The Board of Directors